99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda and CloudFormation:
 inline directly in the CF code for very simple functions, we can't include external dependencies.
-Through s3, store the Zip in S3 and refer it in CloudFormation code
+Through s3, store the Zip in S3 and refer it in CloudFormation code.
+(BOTH IN THE "ZIPFILE" PARAMETER in the template)

 Lambda Container Images:
 Deploy Lambda functions as Container images up to 10BG, pack complex and large dependencies in a container, instead of Zip and upload.